-Making Youtube videos is not only for people that want to have a hobby, it can also be a career and a tool that businesses can use to boost their brand.
+Making Youtube videos is not only for people who want to have a hobby, it can also be a career and a tool that businesses can use to boost their brand.
 If you want to get serious about vlogging, but do not know much about recording video, these easily actionable principles will give your videos the professional touch you need.
 This basic knowledge will help you not to look like a complete amateur when you start out.

 Don’t worry, you don’t need an expensive camera or equipment to apply these principles.

-Some basic equipment and filmmaking knowledge will allow you to record professional-looking video on your own.
+Some basic equipment and filmmaking knowledge will allow you to record professional-looking videos on your own.
 You won’t need to become Steven Spielberg for this, believe me.

-Let’s start by telling you the basics on how to make YouTube videos look professional.
+Let’s start by telling you the basics of how to make YouTube videos look professional.

 There are two elements involved in making a professional-looking Youtube video:

 - Production: this includes everything from the equipment to the kind of lighting, photography techniques, and audio.

-- Editing: this is all about making your video make sense before uploading to YouTube.
+- Editing: this is all about making your video make sense before uploading it to YouTube.

 In this post, I will talk mainly about production because doing it well will make your video look a lot more professional.
 And when it comes to editing Youtube videos, it’s something that you need to practice to learn it.
 You will be able to do it faster as long as you keep practicing.

 For now, let’s start by talking about your camera.

 Table of Contents

-- Making Youtube Videos Like a Pro is Not About Camera Quality
+- 1) Making YouTube Videos Like a Pro is Not About Camera Quality

 - 2) Zoom in Against Perspective Distortion